The

 weariness overtakes you.
 Keep an eye on him who enters announcing that

-what he asks is secret; what is entrusted to you is above appreciation, and all
+what he asks is secret; what is entrusted to you is above appreciation,

 contrary argument is a matter to be rejected.
-He is a god who penetrates into
+He is a god who penetrates

 a place where no relaxation of the rules is made for the privileged.